Saat Bhai Champa: Translations

 The tale was translated by Francis Bradley Bradley-Birt into English as The Seven Brothers who were turned into Champa Trees and published in 1920 in the book Bengal Fairy Tales.
 Author Sayantani DasGupta published the tale as The Seven Brothers Champak.

-The tale was also translated into French as Les Sept Fleurs de Champaka et la Fleur de Paroul ("The Seven Champaka Flowers and the Parul Flower"), and published in 1923.
+The tale was also translated into French as Les Sept Fleurs de Champaka et la Fleur de Paroul ("The Seven Champaka Flowers and the Parul Flower") and published in 1923.

 Indologist Heinz Mode and Arun Ray translated the tale into German as Die sieben Champakabrüder ("The Seven Champaka Brothers").

 Analysis

 Tale type

-According to Types of Indic Oral Tales, established by folklorists Stith Thompson and Warren Roberts to classify South Asian tales, the story belongs to tale type 707, The Three Golden Sons, wherein the a queen gives birth to children, who are taken from her by jealous co-wives and buried in the garden; the siblings then transform into trees whose flowers only their mother can pluck.
+According to Types of Indic Oral Tales, established by folklorists Stith Thompson and Warren Roberts to classify South Asian tales, the story belongs to tale type 707, The Three Golden Sons, wherein a queen gives birth to children, who are taken from her by jealous co-wives and buried in the garden; the siblings then transform into trees whose flowers only their mother can pluck.
 The Indic tale corresponds to tale type ATU 707, "The Three Golden Children", of the international Aarne-Thompson-Uther Index.
 In their joint work, researcher Noriko Mayeda and Indologist W. Norman Brown listed Bradley-Birt's translation as belonging to the same type, under a form that appears locally in India: the children of a slandered queen are stolen and killed, but reincarnate into flowers.
 Heinz Mode and Arun Ray also classified the tale they translated as type ATU 707.

 Arts

 Sat-Bhai Champa by Gaganendranath Tagore; c.
-20th-century, watercolour, 34 × 25 cm, Victoria Memorial, Kolkata.
+20th century, watercolour, 34 × 25 cm, Victoria Memorial, Kolkata.

-Sat-Bhai Champa painting by Gaganendranath Tagore is considered a masterpiece in contemporary Indian arts.
-The painting is currently located at Academy of Fine Arts of Calcutta.
+Sat-Bhai Champa painting by Gaganendranath Tagore is considered a masterpiece in contemporary Indian art.
+The painting is currently located at the Academy of Fine Arts of Calcutta.

 Adaptations

-Several Bengali film have been made based on the Saat Bhai Champa story, including:
+Several Bengali films have been made based on the Saat Bhai Champa story, including: